simpleid/simpleid.github.io/_docs/2/users.md

    format expected by SimpleID as documented in the sample user file.

 4. Tell SimpleID about that identity by creating a user file.
-An **user file** (previously an identity file) is a JSON-formatted file containing information about a particular SimpleID user.
-They are stored in the [identities directory](/docs/2/installing/#directories) and are named <code>username.user.json</code>, where <var>username</var> is the name of the SimpleID user.
+An **user file** (previously an identity file) is a YAML-formatted file containing information about a particular SimpleID user.
+They are stored in the [identities directory](/docs/2/installing/#directories) and are named <code>username.user.yaml</code>, where <var>username</var> is the name of the SimpleID user.

-   An example user file is <code>example.user.json.dist</code> in the identities directory.
-Make a copy of this file and rename it <code>username.user.json</code>, where <var>username</var> is the user name with which you want to log into SimpleID.
+   An example user file is <code>example.user.yaml.dist</code> in the identities directory.
+Make a copy of this file and rename it <code>username.user.yaml</code>, where <var>username</var> is the user name with which you want to log into SimpleID.

 5. Link the identifier with SimpleID.
 Instructions are set out for each identity protcol.
 See, for example